 Ontario's gives most people the right to 2 or 3 weeks of vacation in a year.
-They earn their vacation by working 12 months for the same employer.
+You earn your vacation by working 12 months for the same employer.

-If they've worked less than 5 years for the employer, they get 2 weeks of vacation in a year.
+If you have worked less than 5 years for the employer, you get 2 weeks of vacation in a year.

-If they've worked 5 years or more for the employer, they get 3 weeks of vacation in a year.
+If you have worked 5 years or more for the employer, you get 3 weeks of vacation in a year.

-Some workers may get more vacation time, based on what their employer agrees to give them or what's in their .
+You may get more vacation time, based on what your employer agrees to give you or what's in your .

 Earning your vacation

 The period of 12 months in which you earn your vacation is called your “entitlement year”.
 Your employer decides when this year begins.
 It could begin:

 - when you start working for your employer

 - on a different date, for example, January 1, if your employer uses the calendar year as the entitlement year